-Old Maid: Cersei is still considered a valuable hand in marriage despite her age and previous marriage; less so than she was, but still the daughter of a wealthy and powerful Lord who is widely known to hate his only inheritable son, not to mention the mother of the King.
-However, she adamantly refuses to remarry, having hated being forced into an Arranged Marriage ten years ago and now finally having the power to refuse.
+Cersei is still considered a valuable hand in marriage despite her age and previous marriage; less so than she was, but still the daughter of a wealthy and powerful Lord who is widely known to hate his only inheritable son, not to mention the mother of the King.
+However, she adamantly refuses to remarry, having hated being forced into an abusive Arranged Marriage years ago and now finally having the power to refuse.

 Rhaegar Targaryen, supposedly a wise and thoughtful young man, kidnaps Lyanna Stark, who is betrothed to Robert Baratheon (and in contrast to a lot of arranged marriages in this universe, Robert is deeply in love with Lyanna, though she doesn't return his feelings).
 This sets off a chain of events that leads to Robert's Rebellion.

-Quentyn Martell: Believed himself to be this and got dragon roasted for his trouble.
+Quentyn Martell believed himself to be this and got dragon roasted for his trouble.

 Joffrey is taught to act like a prince just like Sansa is taught to act like a princess.
 He's actually a sadistic idiot.
 The idiot part isn't an exaggeration, he can't count past 6.
 And the sadistic part is an understatement; he orders the Kingsguard to beat and strip Sansa whenever she displeases him, or just when he's generally pissed off.

-The Dothraki only care about strength so its easy for them to bounce from one Khal to another.
+The Dothraki only care about strength so it's easy for them to bounce from one Khal to another.
 The Khal's Bloodriders are his only truly loyal troops and they are expected to die when he does, whether they want to or not.

 The Ironborn believe in doing things the hard way ("pay the iron price").
 Things like alliances and fealty are considered cowardly, despite being the rational choice.
 Hence why they never really got a piece of the political action on the mainland and have to eke out a living on islands that are barely more than rocks.

-The Northmen, ostensibly the "good guys" as they are the vassals of one group of protagonists, the Starks, do some less than honorable things (the Umbers supposedly still practice Droit du Seigneur, and the Boltons' ancient rivalry with the Starks is one reason why Roose betrays Robb Stark).
+The Northmen, ostensibly the "good guys" as they are the vassals of one group of protagonists, the Starks, do some less than honorable things.
+The Umbers supposedly still practice Droit du Seigneur, and the Boltons' ancient rivalry with the Starks is one reason why Roose betrays Robb Stark.

-The Quest: Prince Quentyn Martell sets off with his loyal band of friends to find and woo the World's Most Beautiful Woman.
+The Hero's Journey: Prince Quentyn Martell sets off with his loyal band of friends to find and woo the World's Most Beautiful Woman.
 Half of them get killed in a minor skirmish before we even get to their story.
-By the time Quentyn reaches his beautiful princess, Dany is already set up for an Arranged Marriage, while sleeping with a lowborn sellsword who's much more handsome and dangerously exciting than Quentyn.
+By the time Quentyn reaches his beautiful princess, Daenerys is already set up for an Arranged Marriage, while sleeping with a lowborn sellsword who's much more handsome and dangerously exciting than Quentyn.
 Believing that The Hero can't be killed, Quentyn then tries to steal a dragon to prove himself worthy of her, only to be roasted alive for his trouble.

 Ser Bronn of the Blackwater, Lord Protector of Stokeworth (formerly: Bronn), is also viewed with suspicion, partially justified in that his wife inherited her title when he killed her brother-in-law (in a duel the other man demanded) and expelled her elder sister from the castle.

 Ramsay Bolton is the son of a noble father and despite being raised by peasants, shares the traits of his father.
 Through his skills, Ramsay improves upon his situation and is ultimately recognized as the son and heir of his noble father.
-Ramsay is also one of the most vile and evil character in the series (which is saying something), and he is like his father in being sadistically evil (although Roose is a lot better at hiding it), and got himself into the position of heir by murdering his trueborn brother.
+Ramsay is also one of the most vile and evil characters in the series (which is saying something), and he is like his father in being sadistically evil (although Roose is a lot better at hiding it), and got himself into the position of heir by murdering his trueborn brother.
 Interesting, Ramsay himself is apparently somewhat Wrong Genre Savvy in that according to Roose, Ramsay thinks Roose and his mother had a great romance that transcended their classes, whereas in actuality, Roose raped her.

 Sansa's friend Jeyne Poole is told she can never marry a Lord because she is a commoner.
-Be Careful What You Wish Forshe is sold to Ramsay Bolton and is passed off as Arya Stark as part of his plan to marry her and legitimize himself as Lord of Winterfell.
+Be Careful What You Wish For — she is sold to Ramsay Bolton and is passed off as Arya Stark as part of his plan to marry her and legitimize himself as Lord of Winterfell.